Toto Energy goes bust – update

 You should take a meter reading to ensure you are billed for the correct usage by both Toto Energy and the new energy supplier.

 After that you need to wait a few days for the new energy supplier to be appointed and for them to contact you.

 What happens to ex-Solarplicity customers?

-If you are one of the 44,000 ex-Solarplicity customers recently transferred to Toto Energy then you must be feeling pretty fed up with the whole thing.
+If you are one of the 44,000 ex-Solarplicity customers recently transferred to Toto Energy then you must be feeling pretty fed up.
 You are in the same position as other Toto Energy customers and will be transferred again shortly.
 Three energy suppliers in 3 months is probably not what you wanted or expected.
-It’s not easy, but we would recommend being more careful about who you switch to going forwards.
+It’s not easy, but we recommend being more careful about who you switch to going forwards.

 My account with Toto Energy is in credit – what should I do?

 Under the Supplier of Last Resort (SOLR) provisions, customer deposits are protected.
 This is sometimes also referred to by Ofgem as their “safety net”.